HomeLatest NewsBFSIFederal Card Services to invest $250 million in India, first plant in Pune

 Matías Gainza Eurnekian, CEO, Federal Card Services, said India would play a central role in the company’s global expansion.
 “Our investment in Pune marks the beginning of a long-term commitment to build, design and deliver payment solutions from India,” he said.

-FCS said it plans to produce both metal and biodegradable cards made from renewable materials such as wood and plant-based composites as alternatives to traditional plastic cards.
+FCS said plans to produce both metal and biodegradable cards made from renewable materials such as wood and plant-based composites as alternatives to traditional plastic cards.

 Advertisement

 FCS has existing partnerships with Axis Bank, Visa, Mastercard and FPL Technologies, the company behind OneCard.
-The Pune plant will add to the firm’s manufacturing footprint, which includes facilities in the United States and research operations in Ireland.
+The Pune plant will add to the firm’s manufacturing footprint, which includes facilities in the and research operations in Ireland.

 The company said its India expansion aligns with the government’s Make in India programme, which promotes domestic production and export-oriented manufacturing in technology sectors.